 This page us a work in progress as long as this paragraph is here.
-Last worked on January 29, 2016
+Last worked on April 21, 2021.
+Words done.
+Pictures pending.

 It is easy to define the month by the calendar.